preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 ************
 If Document management is set up for using permission groups, you can, as an administrator (Owner) of the teamsite, edit these permissions.

 **Important note for Omnia 7.0 and later!** Only SharePoint users can be added here (not Omnia only users).
-Also note that a user or a group must be permissions enabled to show up in the list.
+Also note that a user or a group must be permissions enabled to show up in the lists.

 Do the following: